scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ~~~~
 {: #figure-1 title="Chain of trust within an ISD"}

-All certificates used in SCION's control-plane PKI are in X.509 v3 format {{RFC5280}}.
-Additionally, the TRC contains self-signed certificates instead of plain public keys.
+All certificates used in the Control plane PKI are in X.509 v3 format {{RFC5280}} and additionally the TRC contains self-signed certificates instead of plain public keys.
 Self-signed certificates have the following advantages over plain public keys: (1) They make the binding between name and public key explicit; and (2) the binding is signed to prove possession of the corresponding private key.

-All ASes in SCION have the task to sign and verify control-plane messages.
+All ASes in SCION have the task to sign and verify control plane messages.
 However, certain ASes have additional roles:

-- **Core ASes**: Core ASes are a distinct set of ASes in the SCION control plane.
+- **Core ASes**: Core ASes are a distinct set of ASes in the SCION Control Plane.
 For each ISD, the core ASes are listed in the TRC.
 Each core AS in an ISD has links to other core ASes (in the same or in different ISDs).
 - **Certification authorities (CAs)**: CAs are responsible for issuing AS certificates to other ASes and/or themselves.
 - **Voting ASes**: Only certain ASes within an ISD may sign TRC updates.
-The process of appending a signature to a new TRC is called "casting a vote"; the designated ASes that hold the private keys to sign a TRC update are "voting ASes".
+The process of appending a signature to a new TRC is called "casting a vote", and the designated ASes that hold the private keys to sign a TRC update are "voting ASes".
 - **Authoritative ASes**: Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
 They start the announcement of a TRC update.

-All further details of the SCION control-plane PKI are specified in the following sections.

 ## Trust as a Function

-The SCION control-plane PKI can be seen as a function that transforms potential distrust among different parties into a mutually accepted trust contract including a trust update and reset policy as well as certificates used for authentication procedures in SCION's control plane.
+The Control Plane PKI can be seen as a function that transforms potential distrust among different parties into a mutually accepted trust contract including a trust update and reset policy as well as certificates used for authentication procedures in SCION's Control Plane.

 For the function to work, it is not necessary that the ASes of the ISD all trust each other.
 However, all ASes MUST trust the ISD's core ASes, authoritative ASes, voting ASes, as well as its CA(s).
-These trusted parties negotiate the ISD trust contract in a "bootstrapping of trust" ceremony, where cryptographic material is exchanged, and the ISD's trust anchor (the initial Trust Root Configuration) is created and signed.
+These trusted parties negotiate the ISD trust contract in a "bootstrapping of trust" ceremony, where cryptographic material is exchanged and the ISD's trust anchor (the initial Trust Root Configuration) is created and signed.

 ### Input {#input}